 Instructions

-- Press the crust into a springform pan.
+- Press the mixture into a springform pan.
 Transfer the crust mixture to a lightly greased 6-inch/15-cm springform pan and press it firmly into an even base layer and edging.
 I like to have the crust higher up the wall sides to create a rustic effect, but it's optional.
 You can simply press the mixture evenly along the base for a classic flat cheesecake crust.

 - Assemble the cake.
 Pour the filling on top of the crust in the springform pan and spread it evenly, smoothing out the top.
 Tap out any air bubbles.